Masterminds/glide/README.md

-# Glide: The Lightweight Vendor Package Manager
+# Glide: Vendor Package Management for Golang

 *Manage your vendor and vendored packages with ease.* Glide is a tool for managing the `vendor` directory within a Go package.
 This feature, first